 The Thinking Lab on Migration & Integration is dealing with one of the most crucial challenges the European Union is currently facing.
-The Lab is trying to get a truly European view on this matter, benefiting from the diversity of experiences between countries such as Germany which is dealing now with a wave of refugees coming from Syria, and countries like Portugal, which relies on an experience of centuries of migration.
+The Lab is trying to get a truly European view on Migration, Human Rights and Citizenship, Integration, as well as Managing migration flows.
 The concept of “people on the move” instead of only “refugee” or “migrant” is also in the center of the debate.

 In this interview for #DialogueOnEurope, Valentina Fabbri highlights flaws and particularities of the Italian system and its effects on refugees living in various capacities in Italy, comparing these to the European context.

 Within this report, CEAR (The Spanish Commission for Refugees) examines the situation of LGBT refugees both within Spain as their host-country and within their countries of origin.
 The analysis depicts the hardships of refugees that have to experience intersectional discrimination, stemming both from discrimination on the basis of ethnicity and discrimination due to their gender identity and sexual orientation.

 Within its 2016 report, CEAR displays the extent of global forced displacement and the search for asylum, especially within the European Union.
 CEAR criticises the EU-Turkey agreement and presents own policy proposals for the European Union and the Spanish government.